vnl/JBOPS/README.md

 - [ ]  TAUTULLI_URL - Local/Remote IP to connect to Tautulli ('http://localhost:8181',  'https://x.x.x.x:8182', etc.)
 - [ ]  TAUTULLI_APIKEY - Tautulli Settings > Access Control > Enable API - API Key
 </details>

+First you'll need python installed.
+As far as how to run them, it depends on the script.
+Some work with PlexPy, meaning PlexPy will pass arguments to the script and then run the script.
+For instance a kill stream script may receive a username from PlexPy then find that username in the stream session and then kill that users stream.
+Some scripts can be ran by themselves usually from the command line or terminal.
+So something like

+#python ips_to_map.py
+will run the ips_to_map script.
+You'll need to fill in the section of the script that usually says ##Edit Settings ##.
+Usually these settings are:

+PLEX_HOST = ''
+PLEX_PORT = 32400
+PLEX_SSL = ''  # s or ''
+PLEX_TOKEN = 'xxxxxx'
+PLEXPY_API = 'xxxx'
+You'll need to find this information and fill in those variables.
+Hope that helps